billp72/netcreative/content/posts/2020-01-09--gatsby/index.md

 Without getting too technical, Gatsby renders the first page directly to the browser in plain HTML which is easily indexed by web crawlers.
 All things being equal, there's no reason a Gatsby site shouldn't rank similar to a Wordpress site on Google.
 I might even give a slight edge to Gatsby simply for its speed.

 ### WHAT ARE THE DOWNSIDES?
 Tools like Wordpress are far easier for a layman to use.
 Gatsby, on the other hand, definitely needs to be developed by a developer.
 And if the goal is to get a website up yourself, and you're not particularly technical, you might want to try Wix.
 Parenthetically, just because a Wix site can be gotten up easily, doesn't mean you won't need to spend money on web design. -shameless plug inserted.
+Gatsby is not great for sites that are expected to grow very large with content.
+Moreover, it's not ideal if you want to manage your data using a database.